 Blend List – Create database table to link up product section in eService, manage product overall information, sent and remains.
 This may be only calculated in the fly.

 Load Sheets – Create Load Sheets database, and all Load Sheet UI, Call Sheet specific UI.

-Print Loading Sheets – print as formatted web page, user can select printer to save it as PDF.
+Print Loading Sheets & Breakdown Sheet – print as formatted web page, user can select printer to save it as PDF.